ajinkyatalekar/RedditTTS/README.md

 1. Create your own Reddit Bot [here](https://www.reddit.com/prefs/apps/) and note down the `client id` and `client secret`.
 2. Now, in the *config.py* file, put in your bot's `client_id` and `client_secret`, also put in your Reddit `username` and `password` which the bot will use while scraping Reddit.
+3. Add desired background video file to *src/video* and name it `bgFull.mp4`.
-3. Finally, install all the required libraries mentioned below and you're ready to go!
+4. Finally, install all the required libraries mentioned below and you're ready to go!
-4. Now open *RedditTTS.py* and update perameters like `subreddit`, `posts` and `comments` to get posts from the subreddit of your choice and a video will be generated in the */out* folder ~! :smile:
+5. Now open *RedditTTS.py* and update perameters like `subreddit`, `posts` and `comments` to get posts from the subreddit of your choice and a video will be generated in the */out* folder ~! :smile:

 ## Libraries Used